Minnesota Minimum Coverage Car Insurance: Requirements and Costs (2024)

 • $40,000 personal injury protection per person

-Minnesota is a no-fault state, which means that your own car insurance pays for your medical expenses and other out-of-pocket losses after a car accident, regardless of who was at fault.
-The no-fault system aims to lower the cost of car insurance by removing the need for lengthy and expensive legal processes to determine fault.
+Minnesota is a no-fault state, meaning your car insurance covers medical expenses and out-of-pocket losses after an accident, regardless of fault.
+This system helps reduce car insurance costs by eliminating lengthy and expensive legal processes to determine fault.

 minnesota icon

-ARE COLLISION AND COMPREHENSIVE COVERAGE REQUIRED IN MINNESOTA?
+ARE COLLISION AND COMPREHENSIVE COVERAGES REQUIRED IN MINNESOTA?

-Minnesota does not legally require drivers to carry collision or comprehensive coverage.
-However, if you are financing or leasing a vehicle, most lenders will necessitate that you have both types of insurance to protect their financial interest in your car.
-These coverages help pay for repairs or replacement of your vehicle in cases of accidents, theft or other damages not covered by state minimum insurance.
+Minnesota doesn't legally require drivers to carry collision or comprehensive coverage.
+However, if you're financing or leasing a vehicle, most lenders will require both types of insurance to protect their financial interest in your car.
+These coverages help pay for repairs or replacement of your vehicle in case of accidents, theft or other damage not covered by minimum insurance.

 What Does Minimum Coverage Cover?